Gender-based Analysis Plus (GBA Plus)

 - GBA+ Consequences and Conclusions

 Dr. Cara Tannenbaum emphasizes the importance of GBA Plus by providing examples of the specific dangers and potential unintended consequences of not doing GBA Plus.

-- A Conversation with the Clerk (Full version)
+- A Conversation with the Former Clerk on the Importance of GBA+ (Full version)

 Clerk of the Privy Council Michael Wernick shares his thoughts on the importance of GBA Plus.